 - All volunteers must be at least 18 years of age with the exception of the 2nd volunteer who must be at least 14 or 3 years older than the individuals they are working with.

 - Anyone who has not been involved with the congregation for at least 6 months will not work alone with any children or youth.
 They may be utilized as assistants.

-- Each volunteer working in a contained environment must have completed and signed a Volunteer Application Form and a completed Background Check at least every FIVE years.
+- Each volunteer working in a contained environment must have completed and signed a Volunteer Application Form and a completed Background Check at least every THREE years.

 - All volunteers will be required to attend Safe Sanctuaries Training and sign a form stating they have done so every THREE years.